Marko Lomić: International career

 Lomić was selected by Vladimir Petrović in the 18-man squad to represent Serbia and Montenegro at the 2004 Summer Olympics.
 He appeared in all three group games; a 0–6 loss to Argentina, a 1–5 loss to Australia, and a 2–3 loss to Tunisia, as the team finished bottom of the table.

 Subsequently, Lomić was a regular member of the national under-21 team during the UEFA Under-21 Championship 2006 qualifiers.
 He also played the full 90 minutes in all four of Serbia and Montenegro's matches in the final tournament, where they were eliminated in the semi-final by Ukraine after penalties.

 In August 2006, Lomić was called up to the Serbia national team by manager Javier Clemente for their first match as an independent country against the Czech Republic, but an injury ruled him out of the game.
 He however appeared in an unofficial friendly against the Basque Country on 27 December 2006.

 Eventually, Lomić made his debut for Serbia in a friendly match against Japan on 7 April 2010 in Osaka, playing the full 90 minutes.
 Although the team was composed of players from country's top domestic league, Serbia won 3–0.
 He also played in a shocking 1–3 loss at home to Estonia in a UEFA Euro 2012 qualifier on 8 October 2010.
+His third and final international was a November 2012 friendly match against Chile.